top of page

 Dahlia Basics

 Dahlias love lots of sunshine (at least 6-8 hours/day of full sun) and produce non-stop blooms late summer until frost.
-They do best planted when the soil is around 60 degrees, which in Minnesota is typically late May.
-Dahlias like a bit of room, about 18-24" between plants.
-If they are in a bed with shorter plants, they may be a bit closer together as long as they get good airflow and plenty of sunshine.
-Dalias come in many sizes, shapes, heights, and colors.
-They are an amazing flower.
+Dahlias come in many sizes, shapes, heights, and colors.
+They are truly an amazing flower.

 My Tubers

-Most of my dahlia tubers were purchased from small flower growers in 2023 & 2024.
-I have learned that dahlia tubers from overseas tend to have more disease issues, so I now only purchase tubers from reputable farms in the US and Canada.
-I am careful to only keep tubers from plants that are very healthy.
+Most of my dahlia tubers were purchased from small flower growers, since tubers from overseas tend to have more disease issues.
+When I dig up my dahlia tubers in the fall, I am careful to only keep tubers from plants that are very healthy.
 If I have any doubts, I toss the plant.
 I cannot guarantee my tubers will produce perfect plants.
-Several tubers I purchased from excellent flower farmers in 2023 did not thrive.
+Several tubers I purchased from excellent flower farmers have not thrived.
 This is common and expected that a small percent will not do well for any number of reasons.

 Fall Dahlia Care